 DiDi is the Chinese equivalent of Uber in the west or Grab in Southeast Asia.
 Users can use the DiDi app to hail taxis or private hire cars.

 Dongfeng Motor is a Chinese state-owned auto company and is one of the largest automakers in China.
 The company's portfolio includes brands from joint ventures with other auto companies (e.g. Honda, Nissan, and formerly, Peugeot Citroën), as well as in-house developed brands.

 Douyin is the mainland Chinese counterpart of TikTok.
 Both applications are owned by Chinese company ByteDance, and share very similar features and algorithms.
 As of March 2021, Douyin had over 600 million daily active users, compared with 689 million monthly active users around the same time for TikTok.

 Du Xiaoman Financial

-Du Xiaoman Financial was internet giant Baidu's fintech arm until it was spun-off from the tech conglomerate in 2018, albeit with Baidu still being the largest and controlling shareholder.
+Du Xiaoman Financial was internet giant Baidu's fintech arm until it was spun-off from the tech conglomerate in 2018, albeit with Baidu still being the largest shareholder.
 Du Xiaoman Financial's core business is microlending, although other businesses include a payment platform, as well as platforms for consumers and third-party financial institutions to buy and sell wealth management and insurance products.

 ECOVACS is a Chinese company that produces robotic appliances for in-home use.
 Products include the highly popular DEEBOT floor-cleaning robot, the WINBOT window-cleaning robot, the ATMOBOT air-purifying robot, and the business service assistance robot BENEBOT.